 In general, getting an engineer operational in Ada and SPARK shouldn't take more than a few weeks worth of time.

-How to introduce Ada and SPARK in an existing code base?¶
+How to introduce Ada and SPARK in an existing code base?

-The most common scenario when introducing Ada and SPARK to a project or a team is to do it within an pre-existing C codebase, which can already spread over hundreds of thousands if not millions lines of code.
+The most common scenario when introducing Ada and SPARK to a project or a team is to do it within a pre-existing C codebase, which can already spread over hundreds of thousands if not millions lines of code.
 Re-writing this software to Ada or SPARK is of course not practical and counterproductive.

-Most team select either a small piece of existing code which deserves particular attention, or new modules to develop, and concentrate on this.
+Most teams select either a small piece of existing code which deserves particular attention, or new modules to develop, and concentrate on this.
 Developing this module or part of the application will also help in developing the coding patterns to be used for the particular project and company.
 This typically concentrates an effort of a few people on a few thousands lines of code.
 The resulting code can be linked to the rest of the C application.
 From there, the newly established practices and their benefit can slowly spread through the rest of the environment.